tathsaraniliyanage/JavaEE-Web-Pos-System/README.md

 ## Project Structure

-The project adheres to best practices in software development, employing a layered architecture to ensure a clean separation of concerns.
+The project is structured to follow best practices in software development, employing a layered architecture to ensure a clean separation of concerns.
 This approach promotes maintainability, scalability, and ease of understanding by dividing the system into distinct layers, such as presentation, business logic, and data access.

 ### Key Directories